rmille4612/Arcade-Clone/README.md

 ## Requirements and Installation

-In order to play the game you must have a web browser installed on your computer.
-You must also dowload the index.html file along will all files in the css, js and images folders in the public github repository:  https://github.com/rmille4612/Arcade-Clone/
+  1. In order to play the game you must have a web browser installed on your computer.
-All downloaded materials must be saved in the same file folder.
-This can be the htdocs folder if using a web server allowing the game to be played by accessing htth://localhost in your web browser.
-Otherwise open the folder containing all game files in Atom, Brackets or antoher code editor propety confiuged to run script.
-Then access the game by running the script form the html page.
-Enjoy!
+  2. Dowload or clone the complete reposity located at https://github.com/rmille4612/Arcade-Clone/
+  3. Open the index.html file with your web browser.

 ## What to expect